 The statement lays out the details of coverage of the RE curriculum in church schools.
 We ensure that we fully meet the requirement of the statement of entitlement for Church schools.

-Understanding Christianity is based upon seven core Christian concepts.
+Understanding Christianity is based upon eight core Christian concepts.
 Children will explore the different concepts in a range of inspiring activities as they move through the school, starting in Foundation Stage and developing a great depth of understanding by the time they reach Year 6.

 Understanding Christianity is a resource to support the teaching of Christianity in religious education in all schools.